How We Squeeze The Life Out Of Our Message

 If you say “yes” then be clear that they are now free in Christ.
 Talk about what Jesus did for us.
 Make that your emphasis.
 Cultivate the message.
 Allow them to marinate in God’s love, grace and acceptance.

-Allow grace to do its work in them.
+Furthermore, allow grace to do its work in them.
 Allow the Holy Spirit to produce fruit.
 Help them understand that Jesus will live out His life through them to do whatever He desires.

 The early church had nothing but a story and God’s Spirit.
 That’s all.
 They knew God’s Son came to earth, lived a perfect life, died for their sins on a cross and then resurrected to give them His righteousness.